ONS-Innovation/ONS_Onboarding_SDP/docs/index.md

 We’ve designed this welcome pack to provide you with information you might find helpful before joining the office and in your first few days, but it is a useful reminder for anyone at any stage in their career with us.

+## Mission and Vision

+High quality data and analysis to inform the UK, improve lives and build the future.

+Official statistics are for the benefit of society and the economy generally.
+They:

+* allow the formulation of better public policy and the effective measurement of those policies
+* inform the direction of economic and commercial activities
+* provide valuable information for analysts, researchers, public and voluntary bodies
+* enable the public to hold to account all organisations that spend public money, thus informing democratic debate

 ## Your first day, at home

 ### Equipment